 The deadline to register to vote for any election is 15 days prior to Election Day.
-After the deadline, you can still register conditionally at the San Mateo County Registration & Elections Division, 40 Tower Road, San Mateo.
+After the deadline, you can still register conditionally and vote at any Vote Center in San Mateo County.
 Your vote will be counted once you’re confirmed as an eligible voter.
-Other satellite locations may be designated.

 I just moved to California, when can I register to vote?